-5.5 The Park Authority will publish the final approved bilingual Gaelic Language Plan 2017-2022 on our website, we will advise consultees and other external organisations and third parties of the publication of the draft and approved Gaelic Language Plan.
+5.4.1 The Park Authority will publish the final approved bilingual Gaelic Language Plan 2017-2022 on our website, we will advise consultees and other external organisations and third parties of the publication of the Plan.

-5.6 Resourcing the Plan
+5.5 Resourcing the Plan

-5.6.1 Normal activities will be included and resourced through the National Park Authority budgets agreed annually with the Scottish Government.
-We will also apply to the Gaelic Language Act Implementation Fund for a contribution to specific items where these can be identified.
+5.5.1 Normal activities will be included and resourced through the National Park Authority budgets agreed annually with the Scottish Government.
+We will also seek out and apply for grant funding where opportunities can be identified.
+We expect these will come in relation to the education and outreach work that is set out on our new high level aims.

-5.7 Monitoring the Implementation of the Plan
+5.6 Monitoring the Implementation of the Plan

-5.7.1 The Gaelic Language Plan will be monitored by The Park Authority Communications Team with input for the other departments identified.
-They will be responsible for an annual review of the plans targets each year, and report on the successful implementation or otherwise of our Core Commitments.
-They will have an overview of the implementation of the plan but will also look at ways to deliver the plan in a more practical fashion.
-This will be in consultation with and the agreement of Bòrd na Gàidhlig.
+5.6.1 The Gaelic Language Plan will be monitored by The Park Authority Communications Team and Education and Visitor Engagement Team with input for the other departments identified.
+They will be responsible for an annual review of the plans targets each year, and will report on the successful implementation or otherwise of our Core Commitments.
+This will be done in consultation with and the agreement of Bòrd na Gàidhlig.